WasmEdge/WasmEdge/docs/c_api.md

 1. Instruction counter

     The instruction counter can help developers to profile the performance of WASM running.
-    Developers can retrieve the `Statistics` context from the `VM` context, or create a new one for the `Interpreter` creation.
+    Developers can retrieve the `Statistics` context from the `VM` context, or create a new one for the `Executor` creation.
     The details will be introduced in the next partitions.

     ```c